VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/CaTCH-MBD System/README.md

 - Two vehicles claim positions that would physically overlap

 ### 9. Sudden Appearance Check

+>[!NOTE]
+> Wasn't used in the evaluation of VeReMi NextGen and the comparison with VeReMi Extension

 **Purpose:** Detect vehicles that suddenly appear within communication range.